Be sure to register your boats every year! Operators of unregistered boats could be fined.

-As of September 15, 2009, all operators of Canadian watercraft of any size on Canadian waterways must show proof of competency.
-Proof of competency can take a number of forms:
+All operators of Canadian watercraft of any size on Canadian waterways must show proof of competency.

 A Canadian Pleasure Craft Operator Card can be obtained by taking a boating course from a Transport Canada-accredited Course Provider.
 Some courses are available online while others are available in a classroom setting.

 Rental Boat Safety Checklists are available at many tourism operations across Ontario and are to be completed with a staff member of the vacation establishment.
 The staff will provide an overview of pleasure craft operation and safety as well as a review of local water hazards.
 Operators of a pleasure craft MUST carry either the card or the checklist on their person while they are operating the boat.

 NASBLA approved boater cards are available in most states across the USA.

 There may be fees charged to obtain these cards.
 Refer to course providers for the amount.

 If you wish to provide the Rental Boat Safety Checklists to your guest who rent your boats, NOTO produces pads of 50 checklists in carbonless forms for ease of use.
 As an added feature, our checklist forms include a damages waiver that has been reviewed by insurance companies.
 To view our pricing list and to order them online, please click here.

 Boating Restrictions for Youth